The best way to clean slate patios

 Pre-cleaning your slate patio

-The product you select to clean a slate patio will vary depending on the contamination, and whether the slate is a newly laid or an older existing slate patio.
-The products below are all typically used on exterior slate patios, paths & pavers.
+The product you select to clean a slate patio will vary depending on the contamination, and whether the slate is a newly laid or an older slate patio.
+The products noted below are all typically used on exterior slate patios, paths & pavers.

-Cement & Grout Haze Remover – This product is for the removal of cement-based grouts or general cement.
+Cement & Grout Haze Remover – This product is for the removal of cement-based grouts or general cement/mortar.
 It will not react with the slate itself just the cement-based materials on the surface.
+It can also be applied to remove general salting and staining on the surface of slate.
+Efflorescence can appear shortly after laying or after wet weather.
 Please note: Cement & Grout Haze Remover will not remove resin-based exterior grouts or resin-based brush in compounds – Keep reading!

 Cleaning your new slate patio